2019/2020 Competency-Based Task/Competency List for Culinary Arts II (8276/36 weeks, 280 hours)

 - Demonstrate safe food production, storage, and serving procedures.

-- Identify the safety and sanitation design and construction features of food production equipment and facilities.
+- Identify the sanitation design and construction features of food production equipment and facilities.

 - Perform a sanitation inspection.